What is a Sliding Fee Scale?

 Patients are encouraged to call to schedule an appointment with patient services.
 Financial information must be provided on or before the day of visit in order to qualify/obtain an SFSD.
 You will need to provide your household income and size.
-If you are found to be eligible for the SFSD, you will be asked to fill out a sliding fee application.

 What is considered household income?